 By Guest Blogger, Sleep Report

-Just like human beds, mattresses for animals come in a number of different designs, shapes, and sizes.
+Just like human beds, mattresses for animals come in several different designs, shapes, and sizes.
 While some are made from organic materials, others can be dangerous to your furry friend’s quality of life.

 1. You Won’t Have to Worry About Fire Retardants